 Our Monarch butterfly workshops are immersive learning experiences that explore the science of the Monarch butterfly through a lens of conservation education.

 Teaching & Learning with Monarch Butterflies

-Our hands-on workshop invites participants to explore the Monarch’s life cycle, migration and habitat requirements, and develop the necessary skills to bring Monarchs into any educational environment.
+Explore the Monarch butterfly’s life cycle, migration and habitat requirements in this hands-on workshop, and develop the skills to bring Monarchs into any educational environment.

 Delivered by experts from the Monarch Teacher Network of Canada, this workshop helps participants build their confidence to work with Monarchs, through rigorous and comprehensive training.
 Topics include: